-Protect your business’s building throughout the pandemic.
+Help protect your business’s building throughout the pandemic.

 You may have closed up your business for a period of a few weeks.
 You may just be reopening – or are not even close to.
-As a small business, there may be many worries on your mind but protecting your business’s location shouldn’t be one of them.
+As a small business, there may be many worries on your mind but helping you protect your business’s location shouldn’t be one of them.
 Ensure that you are doing all you can to safeguard your business’s building during this time.
 Here are some tips to get you started.

 - Confirm that the alarm is in good working order and set

 - Check that the alarm company has accurate and up-to-date contact information